 In addition to the standard 0.750″ bore WarBlock or WarBlock 75 High T-4 designation, we also have the the WarBlock 58 (five-eight, shown below) that has been redesigned from the ground up to accommodate 0.625″ pencil barrels.
 The WarBlock 58 draws its lineage from the WarBlock 75 and has all of the same features but has been shrunk down in all the right places to make it as purpose built, lightweight, and streamlined as possible.
 The WarBlock 58 weighs in at only 4.3oz..

 Expanding upon the evolution of the WarBlock line, a new model has been introduced that omits the bayonet lug.
 We understand not everyone needs or even wants this device, especially hunters, 3-gun competitors, and target shooters, all looking to save weight.
 Some even live in restrictive states that don’t allow bayonet lugs on rifles.
-Shaving off half an ounce in weight and weighing in at only 3.5oz. is the WarBlock LiteHunter
+Shaving off half an ounce in weight is the WarBlock LiteHunter

 In summary the WarBlock is the best, strongest, sleekest, and lightest receiver height Picatinny railed AR15 gas block on the market today combining all of just the right features not found in any other product.